andrewgull/HeteroR/README.md

 ```

+### Directories' description

+`images/` - workflow DAGs, RGI heatmaps etc.

-`resources/` is for storage retrieved/transferred data like: raw_reads, RGI Database, BUSCO downloads, strain lists
+`resources/` is for storing retrieved/transferred data like: raw_reads, BUSCO downloads, strain lists

    - `data_raw/` - raw sequencing data (both Illumina and Nanopore reads) copied from Argos
+   - `strain_lists/` - lists of available and processed strains, serves as input to some scripts that prepare data for the processing by the pipeline
+   - `busco_downloads/` - files required by BUSCO

+`results/` is for everything the pipeline produces
-`data_filtered/` - sequencing data after filtering with filtlong and fastp
+  - `data_filtered/` - sequencing data after filtering with filtlong and fastp

-`qualcheck_reads/` - quality control data
+  - `qualcheck_reads/` - quality control data

-`assemblies/` - hybrid assemblies made with Unicycler
+  - `assemblies/` - hybrid assemblies made with Unicycler

-`qualcheck_assembly/` - assembly quality control made with BUSCO and QUAST
+  - `qualcheck_assembly/` - assembly quality control made with BUSCO and QUAST

-`mapping/` - mapping of short reads onto genome assembly to collect unmapped reads
+  - `mapping/` - mapping of short reads onto genome assembly to collect unmapped reads

-`plasmids/` - assembly of unmapped reads with SPAdes ('plasmid' mode) to assemble plasmids missed by Unicycler
+  - `plasmids/` - assembly of unmapped reads with SPAdes ('plasmid' mode) to assemble plasmids missed by Unicycler

-`assemblies_joined/` - keeps merged hybrid and plasmid assembly
+  - `assemblies_joined/` - keeps merged hybrid and plasmid assembly

-`annotations/` - assembly annotations made with PROKKA and tRNA-ScanSE
+  - `annotations/` - assembly annotations made with PROKKA and tRNA-ScanSE

-`resistance_genes/` - resistance genes tables identified by RGI (requires local CARD database)
+  - `resistance_genes/` - resistance genes tables identified by RGI (requires local CARD database)

-`logs/` - tool's logs
+  - `logs/` - tool's logs

-`strain_lists/` - lists of available and processed strains, serves as input to some scripts that prepare data for the processing by the pipeline
+  - `coverage/` - a bunch of tables with Nanopore coverage
+  - `final/` - "regulatory" dir created by Snakemake, nothing important there

 `test_dir/` - various test of tools used in the pipeline

-`tools/` - tools required by the pipeline but not available through conda package manager
+  - `tools/` - some tools required for the testing

 `localDB/` - local instance of the CARD database (required by RGI)

-`busco_downloads/` - files required by BUSCO

-`coverage/` - a bunch of tables with Nanopore coverage

-`final/` - "regulatory" dir created by Snakemake, nothing important there

-`dags/` - directed acyclic graphs created by Snakemake representing the workflow (see below for the most recent example)

 `notebooks/` - these are copies of actual notebooks that I keep on GoogleDrive.
 Hope these copies will be updated regularly

 `workflow/` - the pipeline's actual code
  - `snakefile` - a file describing the workflow
- - `envs` - a set of YAML files describing required conda environments
+ - `envs/` - a set of YAML files describing required conda environments
- - `scripts` - additional scripts used by Snakemake and by me
+ - `scripts/` - additional scripts used by Snakemake and by me

 `config.yaml` - a list of strains to be processed